quiltdata/quilt/docs/step-by-step.md

 $ quilt install uciml/iris
 ```

-Note that most Quilt commands are available _both on the command line and in Python_.
+> Note: most Quilt commands are available _both on the command line and in Python_.

 You can install a package as follows: